araguma/holocure-save-editor/README.md

 edit.data.ATK = 1;

 // Save the edited save file
-// Note: It is recommended that you either run console.log(edit.data) to verify the changes
+// Note: It is recommended that you run console.log(edit.data) to verify the
-//       or save the edited save file to a different location edit.save('path/to/output/save_n.dat'); // You can use edit.save() to overwrite the original save file
+//       changes before saving or save the edited save file to another location edit.save('path/to/output/save_n.dat'); // Or omit path to overwrite
 ```

 ## Documentation